maxkoda-cpu/Secret-Monero-Bridge-CLI/README.md

 Binaries (with SHA256 verifiable hashes) are available under releases.

+*The Secret Monero Bridge wallet address is: 46KTmvCDx862ijymLsCDVaCZ5UNc2A6yNhYEBt4t6AkrLf5CpF7XuB8HjUffdAfcZRTnZD1f3JyeTixqSsdMW7Sd9x1odvN
+XMR deposits should be made to this address using the monero *

 **Usage (Linux):**

-version - reports the application version:
+**version - reports the application version:**

 ./smbridge-linux --version

-bridge fee - reports the current bridge fee:
+**bridge fee - reports the current bridge fee:**

   ./smbridge-linux f

-deposit - make a deposit:
+**deposit - make a deposit (submitting Monero Proof-of-Payment):**

-  ./smbridge-linux d -t <monero_txid> -k <monero_txkey> -w <secret_wallet_address>
+  ./smbridge-linux d -t <monero_txid> -k <monero_txkey> -w <secret_wallet_address_to_receive_sXMR>

+*(the Secret Monero Bridge wallet address is: 46KTmvCDx862ijymLsCDVaCZ5UNc2A6yNhYEBt4t6AkrLf5CpF7XuB8HjUffdAfcZRTnZD1f3JyeTixqSsdMW7Sd9x1odvN*

+*XMR deposits should be made to this address using the Monero wallet of your choice.)*

-withdrawal - make a withdrawal:
+**withdrawal - make a withdrawal:**

   ./smbridge-linux w -w <secret_wallet_address> -a <withdrawal_amount> -m <monero_wallet_address>